nojsja/electron-re/README.md

 ```
 #### III.
 Instruction 1: ProcessManager
 -----------------------
-> Used in Electron project, build for ChildProcessPool/BrowserService/IpcRenderer.
+> Used in Electron project, build for ChildProcessPool/BrowserService.

+> Compatible with native IpcRenderer/Main.

 ##### Require it in main.js(electron)
 ```js